 Heard that sales pitch before?
 We understand the skepticism.
 Historically, healthcare product integrations have taken an exorbitant amount of time, internal resources, and money to execute, but new technologies and pricing models remove these barriers.

-If your intuition is telling you to put the brakes on outsourcing healthcare integration, it might be time to consider why.
+If your intuition is telling you to put the brakes on outsourcing healthcare integration, it might be time to ask yourself why.
 Did you get a bad taste in your mouth from previous experience, or are you uncomfortable with the unknown?
-Either way, our team of healthcare product integration experts would love to talk it through with you.
+Either way, it might be worth your time to reconsider what integration solution is right for your organization.